tracktownsoftware/SpreadsheetGearCodeSamples_VSCode/README.md

     - Samples_JupyterCSharp.code-workspace
     - Samples_JupyterPython.code-workspace

-3. **For additional instructions specific to a code workspace, click on its link in Step 2**
+3. **For additional instructions specific to a code workspace, click on its link in Step 2 above**